 With a recent change in retailers’ policies relating to barcode verification (see changes below), it is now possible for vendors to perform this process themselves or choose another provider other than GS1 Australia.
 This could save vendors significant time, cost and effort.
 This could also help get your products to shelf faster and simplify your internal product launch processes.
-This is of particular relevance for food manufacturers, who will need to update all their packaging in the next few years due to updated labelling requirements.

 The process of barcode verification to the necessary retailer standard takes 5-10mins at most and is not complex.
 In every other market in the world it is perfectly common for vendors to do this themselves or for a variety of service providers to offer this service, as a simple web search will demonstrate.
 There is plenty of information on how to do a barcode verification, including from GS1, as illustrated here.